berislavlopac/momoa/docs/index.md

 ### Serialization and Deserialization

-Model instances can be serialised into JSON-compatible Python dicts:
+A model instance can be serialised into a JSON-compatible Python dict:

 ```python
 from datetime import datetime